NahidaNahida/mstcs/INSTALL.md

 ## Docker

-As an alternative, we also release the docker image, such that the docker container can be directly used to replicate the environment.
+If practitioners are familiar with Docker, we would strongly recommend this method to clone an environment identical to the one we previously used, without any unexpected issues.
 For more details about docker, please refer to the [web](https://www.docker.com/).

-To begin with, we pull the package by
+To begin with, we start Docker Desktop and pull the package by

 ```bash
 docker pull ghcr.io/nahidanahida/mstcs-container:latest
 ```

 Then, we should build a container based on the pulled Docker image.
-The container will include a volume mount that binds the target directory (i.e., that of the cloned `mstcs`) to a specific path inside the container.
+The container will include a volume mount that binds the target directory (i.e., that of the cloned or downloaded `mstcs`) to a specific path inside the container.
 This ensures that any changes made in the host's `mstcs` are reflected within the container, enabling seamless interaction with the local development environment.
 In general, we are supposed to run the following command,

 ```bash
 docker run `